Period ended June 30, 2018

 Notable Portfolio Changes:

-In our view, Asia high yield bonds look reasonably valued, while U.S. and European high yield bonds appear overvalued.
-Credit spreads for Asia high yield bonds are near historic averages.
-In contrast, spreads for U.S. high yield bonds are about 200 basis points (2.0%) below average while spreads for European high yield bonds are 300 basis points (3.0%) below average.
-In simple terms, Asia high yield bonds are compensating investors for taking credit risk, in our view, while U.S. and European high yield bonds are not.
+In our view, Asian high yield bonds appear attractively valued, while U.S. and European high yield bonds appear overvalued.
+Credit spreads for Asia high yield bonds are almost 100 basis points (1.0%) higher than historic averages.
+In contrast, spreads for U.S. and European high yield bonds are about 200 basis points (2.0%) below average.
+In simple terms, Asian high yield bonds are compensating investors for taking credit risk, in our view, while U.S. and European high yield bonds are not.

-Over the course of 2018, we expect to see more volatility in bond prices and credit spreads.
-At the same time, the relatively attractive yields in Asia offer a strong base for positive returns.
-A bond that starts with a 5% yield and has 25 basis points (0.25%) of credit spread compression, for example, could potentially generate attractive returns for investors over the course of the year.
+While these risks could increase, we believe that much of this is already being priced in.
+We have been expecting volatility to rise over the course of 2018, and that was certainly the case in the second quarter.
+Asian credit markets will likely remain volatile in the second half of 2018, but we believe it is imperative that we continue to stay the course and not sell into the volatility.
+Based on our solvency and liquidity analysis, we do not expect any of the securities in the portfolio will default.
+As such, the relatively attractive yields in Asia offer a strong base for positive returns.
+A bond that starts with a 5% to 8% yield and has 25 basis points (0.25%) of credit spread compression, for example, could generate attractive returns for investors over the course of the year.